scsarver/ssl_research/GITHUB_PUBLIC_KEY_FINGERPRINT.md

           Added on Dec 18, 2015 — Last used within the last day

 Now in order to find out the finger print of the key on our system we will want
-to verify or list the key to be sure the key is the one we execpt:
+to verify or list the key to be sure the key is the one we expect:

           ssh-keygen -lf ~/.ssh/id_rsa.pub